ccao-data/model-sales-val/README.md

 ---

 ### If using `"dev"`

+If you've already completed the one-time setup for your development tables, the data will be queryable at `z_dev_${USER}_sale`.

-Additional one-time setup is required to make your data queryable in Athena.
+Otherwise, one-time setup is required to make your data queryable in Athena.

 In the development environment, Athena tables are not automatically created when data is written to S3.
 Instead, this is handled through an AWS Glue Crawler.